glynnk/infra-modules/README.md

   2. [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) for metrics
   3. [Grafana](https://grafana.com) for metrics presentation
 ```
-# dev/main.tf
+# dev/main.tfvars

 module "dev" {
   source = "github.com/glynnk/infra-modules//environment?ref=1.0.6"
   environment = {
     name    = "dev"                   # a name to give this k8s environment
     region  = "ams3"                  # the region in which to create the VPC
     domain  = "mydomain.com"          # the domain for which to add an A record for this environment.
-    tfstate = "myspace.ams3.digitaloceanspaces.com"  # the url for the S3 storage space in which state will be maintained
+    token   = var.do_access_token     # your digitalocean personal access token
     cluster = {
       default_node_pool_size = 2      # the number of nodes in the default pool
       app_node_pool_size_min = 1      # minimum number of autoscaling nodes in the secondary pool
       app_node_pool_size_max = 5      # maximum number of autoscaling nodes in the secondary pool
       auto_upgrade           = true   # auto-upgrade kubernetes when a new version is available?
       kubernetes_version     = "1."   # version of kubernetes to provision (the example here gets the latest)
     }
   }
 }